MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/use.md

 IT Administrators can add or update the supplies app items list using the model-driven app for Power Apps.
 For more information, see [configuration guide](deploy-configure.md).

+> [!NOTE]
-**Note:** The supply inventory item values must be in number format.
+> The supply inventory item values must be in number format.

 ## Staffing needs

 ![Staffing needs](media/use/staffing-needs.png)

-Collects labor pool requests the selected facility.
-Before you can submit the labor pool request for a facility, ensure fields marked as *required* are filled.
+Collects labor pool requests for the selected facility.
+Before you can submit the labor pool request for a facility, ensure fields marked as *required* (*) are filled.

 Select **Back** from top-left if you want to go back to the **Hospital Emergency Response app** without submitting any change. **Submit** button submits values you entered.
 Select **Home** to go back to **Hospital Emergency Response app** after you submit.